Why do Learning Tablets for school use make sense in today’s times

 When you pour an aerated drink in a glass, have you noticed how bubbles push themselves to reach the top.
 And even when they do, they look unsettled and multi-directional, but they inevitably find their way to the top!

 A child’s learning and growth is just like that, may be even more experimental and active.
 And growing up in the 21st century, there are numerous stimuli that keep the inquisitive mind of the child extremely excited.
 With access to the internet and mobile tech, literally the whole world is right there at their fingertips.

 But when it comes to their education, do you really feel that majority of our schools have evolved themselves to complement this shift in our kid’s behaviour?

-We need to raise a question on whether our existing education ecosystem understands and appreciates these or not.
+We need to raise a question on whether our existing digital education for government schools ecosystem understands and appreciates these or not.
 And if not, how as parents & educators, we can adopt interventions to help them do that?

 The curious case of a Quiet or a Shy Student

 Chrissy has been a teacher for over 24 years in the small town of Hackensack in NJ (USA) and she had recounted her own experience for a story on edsurge.com about how her second kid, though sharp was always a shy kid and completely non-participative in the class.
 While her elder daughter was just like her, bubbly, full of energy and very extrovert.
 You can read the entire story here.

 The point being made here is that in a class of 30, while you may have few students who will always be eager to answer the question posed by the teacher, there will also be ones who will avoid any opportunity to express themselves in public.

 As an educator, this is a disheartening but it is happening in all our classrooms across all categories of schools.